Dolomites Hiking: The 8 Best Options for Hiking Hut-to-Hut in Italy

 8. Last But Maybe Best: Alta Via di Capra

 You didn't know this one yet, that's for sure.
 Let us introduce our take on a hut-to-hut trek in the Dolomites to you: The Alta Via di Capra is a 4-day or 3-day (for the real goats) hut-to-hut that starts and ends in Cortina d'Ampezzo, one of the bases for all that Dolomites breathe and live.
-Cortina is also a hub for the famous Alta Via 1 and Tre Cime di Lavaredo, also known as the Drei Zinnen.
+Cortina is also a hub for the famous Alta Via 1 and Tre Cime di Lavaredo, also known as Drei Zinnen.
 Whereas for the Alta Via 1 you still have to take an early bus to Dobiacco (Toblach), for the Alta Via di Capra you can start hiking from the sidewalk of your hotel and return to that same hotel after 3 or 2 nights.
 Winning.

 On the Alta Via di Capra, you start your trek on the slopes of Parco Naturale Regionale delle Dolomiti d'Ampezzo, in the shadow of the world-famous Lagazuoi.
 You will then cross the Falzarego Pass and hike past the Cinque Torri, one of the most extraordinary rock formations of the Dolomites.
 A visit to Rifugio Nuvolau completes this part of the hut tour.
 But there is more.
-Crado da Lago, just a day hike for many tourists, is part of the Alta Via di Capra.
+Crado del Lago, just a day hike for many tourists, is part of the Alta Via di Capra.
 With Lago Federa and Rifugio Palmieri the perfect cherry on the cake to a short, vigorous trek in the Dolomites.
 Find our curated Alta Via di Capra offers here.

 8. Last But Maybe Best: Alta Via di Capra